neuromorphs/NIR/paper/03_rnn/README.md

 ## Training

 To train the Braille reading model, the `Braille_training.ipynb` notebook is available.
-By setting the `reset_mechanism`, `reset_delay` and `parameters_filename` variables, the different models (and corresponding hyperparameters) can be selected.
+By setting the `reset_mechanism`, `reset_delay` and `parameters_filename` variables, the different models (and corresponding hyperparameters) can be selected. `use_bias` allows instead to specify if bias can be used or not depending on the target platform.
 At the very beginning of the notebook, the `store_weights` can be set as True or False according to what is needed.
 A cell for GPU usage is also present.